pkesist/buildpal/Documentation/index.rst

 Manager
 =======

-The manager is the most complex part of the DistriBuild suite.
+The manager is the most complex part of the BuildPal suite.
 Contains all compiler-specific knowledge.
 Runs locally, on the client machine.